ChenxingWang93/Math/Calculus 微积分/理解导数：乘积、幂和🔗链规则 Understand Derivatives: The Product, Power & Chain Rules.md

 #### see how each part contributes from its own point of view, and combine them:
 - total change in h = f's contribution(from f's point of view) + g's contribution(from g's point of view)
 ![image](https://user-images.githubusercontent.com/31954987/197372555-b7337121-abeb-441c-b9b8-40d169942a85.png)
 what's going on?
 - we have our system: f and g are multiplied, giving h(the area of rect)
 - Input "x" changes by dx off in the distance. f changes by some amount df.
 Similarly, g changes by its own amount dg.
-Because f and g changed, the area of the rectangle changes too.
+Because f and g changed, the area of the rectangle changes too.  //输入"x" dx矩形的范围改变.
 - What's the area change from f's point of view?
 Well, f knows he changed by df, but has no idea what happened to g.
 From f's perspective, he's the only one who moved and will add a slice of area = df * g
 - Similarly, g doesn't know how f changed, but knows he'll add as slice of area "dg * f"
-#### the overall change in the system(dh) is the two slices of area
+#### the overall change in the system(dh) is the two slices of area //总体的变化
 ![image](https://user-images.githubusercontent.com/31954987/197372845-14985733-d665-4ea8-9e3a-b21094621d08.png)

-#### then "divide by dx" to write this in terms of how much x changed:
+#### then "divide by dx" to write this in terms of how much x changed:  //
 ![image](https://user-images.githubusercontent.com/31954987/197372930-081edcbc-63b3-41fb-acc6-e98af7896e68.png)